WHAT IS THE BEAUTY OF

 Crouching down to watch, with care, (not a good thing to have them think you might make a good meal) a line of army ants winding their way through the bush.

-Listening to the lovely sound of bird song.
+THE BEAUTY of listening to the lovely sound of bird song.
 It is mesmerizing.

 Watching for the coming of autumn and the wonder of the change in the color of the trees.
 The Mopane trees offer a glorious magical display of color.